dantheman39/docker-course/notes.md

 |Each entry represents a _container_ we want to create | One config file per _object_ we want to create |
 |Each entry defines the networking requirements (ports) | We have to manually set up all networking |

+## 194. Adding configuration files

+Steps to get running:
+- Make sure image is hosted on dockerhub
+- Make one config file to create the container
+- Make one config file to create the networking

+See `simplek8s/client-pod.yaml` and `simplek8s/client-node-port.yaml`.

+## 195. Object types and API versions

+We have one file per Object type.
+We'll pass them into kubectl.
+It will create something that will exist in our Kubernetes Cluster.
+Other example Object Types: StatefulSet, ReplicaController, Pod, Service.

+## 196. Running containers in pods

+A Pod runs a container.
+A Service sets up networking.

+When we run `minikube start`, it created a new virtual machine on your computer.
+That VM is called a Node.
+It will run different Objects.

+A basic object we use is a Pod, which is running on a Node (our VM).
+A Pod has a grouping of containers which serve a common purpose.
+The smallest thing we can deploy is a pod.
+A Pod has one or more containers running on it.
+Why put more than one container on a Pod?
+You only do so when two containers absolutely need each other to work.

+A good example would be a Pod that has a postrgres container, a logging container, and a backup-manager container.
+These latter two support the postgres container.
+The logger and backup manager would be useless without the postgres container.